chmccc/ck3_kid_picker/README.md

 ## Developer notes

 This was built for personal use, for fun!
 It's not optimized, it lags, likely has bugs, and certainly would not pass WCAG accessibility standards.

+Also, I am not a designer...
+I don't think the palette is hideous, but it's not the best feature :).

 It was built with Create React App, TypeScript, and Material UI.